How to help your supply teachers to be even better

-Do you want every lesson to be good or outstanding for your pupils?
+Do you want every lesson to be good or outstanding for your primary school’s pupils?
 If so, here’s 14 ways to help your supply teachers to perform even better.
-The tips are for primary schools and focus on day-to-day, rather than long term, supply.
-There are two sections:
+The tips are focused on supply staff who provide day-to-day cover (rather than long term supply):

 A: Advice for School Leaders and Office Staff